9klips/GTA-V/README.md

 ## Miscellaneous Settings:-

 * **IMPORTANT:** It doesn't matter on which drive you install GTA V but you need to install Rockstar Launcher and Social Club in C:\ drive.
-Steam will download and install then as well as login with your rockstar account for you automatically when you install GTA V from steam.
-If it doesn't happen then you will have infinite loading time when opening GTA V and Activation problem.
-Try uninstalling and reinstalling GTA V completely from scratch and clean all the left over from your computer before reinstalling.
+Steam will download and install them as well as login with your rockstar account for you automatically when you install GTA V from steam.
+If it doesn't happen then you will have infinite loading time when you open GTA V and will have Activation problem.
+Try uninstalling and reinstalling GTA V completely from scratch and clean all the leftover from your computer before reinstalling the game.
 Do remove all the rockstar softwares etc.

 * Check [✔] Disable fullscreen optimization for all games.
 If not disabled, it will make your game run in boderless fullscreen mode which drops fps & increase input lag.
+It was introduced by Microsoft to show notification while you in a fullscreen program.
 * [VibranceGUI](https://vibrancegui.com/) --> 65%
 * Disable Steam Overlay from GTA V Properties in Steam.
+Steam overlay eats up huge amount of fps and causes stuttering.
 * [Give your pc static ip](https://i.imgur.com/NcJvd1t.png)
 * [Give your PC a static IP from your router.
 Then forward the ports shown below.
 After that Enable DMZ and UPnP in your router:-](https://imgur.com/a/rJ9xmjz
 )